-It is very important that parents inform schools for the reasons behind absences.
+It is very important that parents inform schools for the reasons behind school absences.
 It is the Head Teacher who will make a decision whether to authorise or not authorise an absence.
-If there is no justifiable reason then the absence is unauthorised and if the level of unauthorised absence exceeds 10 sessions in a term (a session is half a day) then the school can request that the Local Authority impose a fixed penalty notice.
-The sessions that the child misses do not have to be consecutive.
+If there is no justifiable reason then the absence is unauthorised and if the level of unauthorised absences causes a concern, the school would discuss this with the Education Welfare Officer assigned to the school and a referral to the Education Welfare Service could be made for further advice and guidance, and support working with families to improve attendance at school.
+This may also include possible legal action.